cm107/csharp_review/README.md

 # C# Review Notes
 This is a collection of the test scripts and notes that I took while going through [Sololearn's C# Course](https://www.sololearn.com/learning/1080).

+Note that I will not bother to cover concepts that are identical to C++.

 ## Getting Your System Setup For C# Programming
 Install .net SDK
 ```bash=